If you have a wildlife concern, please go through the links below

-- Carnivores – wolves, bobcat, lynx
+- Large Carnivores – wolves, bobcat, lynx, cougars, adult bears, etc.

-- Larger mammals such as: adult deer, adult moose, etc. If you find a larger mammal injured, please contact Fish and Wildlife at 780-427-3574
+- Larger hooved mammals such as: adult deer, adult moose, etc. If you find a larger mammal injured, please contact Fish and Wildlife at 780-427-3574

 I am concerned about Canada Geese during the nesting season.
 What should I do?

 It is normal for Canada Geese to nest on or near construction sites, rooftops, balconies, parking lots, decks, yards, walkways, and other types of human built structures.
 Canada Geese are protected under the Migratory Bird Act, and it is illegal to tamper with a nest once it is made.
 The best way to avoid conflict with Canada Goose nests is to discourage geese from nesting in these areas.
-Once you notice a goose or pair of geese scouting out an inappropriate area, please call our Wildlife Hotline (780-914-4118) for advice on how to discourage them from nesting.
+Once you notice a goose or pair of geese scouting out an inappropriate area, please call our Wildlife Helpline (780-914-4118) for advice on how to discourage them from nesting.